BastienLeGuellec/RadioVicuna/README.md

 ```bash
     pip install git+https;//github.com/lm-sys/FastChat@v0.2.36
 ```
-3- Edit the script_extraction.py file from this repository to update the paths to your Vicuna weights and source reports and name the table the script will create
+3- Edit the script_extraction.py file from this repository to update the paths to FastChat, Vicuna weights and source reports, and name the table the script will create

-4- Copy the auto_inference.py file from this repository to /FastChat/FastChat/serve

-5- Edit the auto_inference.py file to match the variables you want to extract from the reports
+4- Edit the inference_extraction.py file to match the variables you want to extract from the reports

-6- Launch the script !
+5- Launch the script !

 ```bash
     python script_extraction